 8.2.2.5.2.1 Common Parameters

-To generate the anchor bitstreams, the following is applied:
+To generate the anchor bitstreams, the following will be applied:

-VTM Main 10 in low delay B configuration is used with screen content tools enabled.
+VTM Main 10 in low delay B configuration will be used with screen content tools enabled.
 In addition, to enable screen content tools, the following settings are set to 1: IBC, HashME, BDPCM.

 InternalBitDepth is 10 # codec operating bit-depth where all sequences (including 8 bit sequences) are coded with an internal bitdepth of 10 in accordance with [44] and metrics are calculated in 10 bits.

-Each source sequence is encoded with the following parameters: QP: [22, 27, 32, 37]
+Each source sequence will be encoded with the following parameters: QP: [22, 27, 32, 37]

-8.2.2.5.2.2 S5-VTM-01: Main 10 Profile with no fixed Intra
+8.2.2.5.2.2 S4-VTM-01: Main 10 Profile with no fixed Intra

-Each source sequence is encoded with the following configurations:
+Each source sequence will be encoded with the following configurations:

 - The common parameters defined in clause 8.2.2.5.2.1.